Vriesea Bromeliad (Flaming Sword Bromeliad) Care Indoors, Propagation & Common Problems

 How to water Flaming Sword Bromeliad?

-Flaming Sword Bromeliad require the central 'vase' to be filled with water at all times.
+Flaming Sword Bromeliads require the central 'vase' to be filled with water at all times.
 Empty and refill the 'vase' every 5-7 days to prevent growth of bacteria which may cause the water to become smelly.

 Moisten the soil only when it dries to keep the roots moist.
 Avoid soggy soil as it can lead to yellowing, root-rot and eventual death of the bromeliad.